As an Amazon Associate, We may receive commissions for purchases made through links in this post at no additional cost to you.

 Additionally, if you live in a humid area, your preference might be different.
 Remember here you need to cool the air and dehumidify the rooms that the AC can do at ago.
 However, for the fan to work, the AC compressor is off.
 When the compressor is off, you’ll not be able to dehumidify your house, making it uncomfortable to stay in.

-The moisture build-up will make the house warmer, and the fan will not cool the rooms as it should.
 So, it won’t be effective, and it might struggle to keep running to achieve the desired temperature.
 While this happens, the moisture will collect on the AC’s pan, and it will start overflowing on the floor with time.
 Eventually, the unit cycle will go off and make the AC stop running.

 This means you shouldn’t use your AC on fan mode when it’s too hot or humid.
 The fan will only help distribute the air indoors when on fan mode.
-So, use it when the temperature and humidity are manageable, and you only want to have an even circulation of air in the house.
-But it’s advisable to put the fan on ‘auto’ settings so that you don’t have to keep changing it whenever there’s a change in temperature or humidity.
-This setting will save you time and not inconvenience you when you’re busy with other chores.
+So, use it when the temperature and humidity are manageable and you only want to have an even circulation of air in the house.

-If your AC’s fan is on ‘auto’ mode, then it means it will be running all through the day and night.
-This indicates that it will be operational during the night, trying to keep you comfortable as you sleep.
-Furthermore, allowing the fan on your AC to run 24/7 without stops and starts helps prolong its lifespan.
-You will also get adequate fresh air supply which improves your health and those around you.
+Allowing the fan on your AC to run 24/7 without stops and starts helps prolong its lifespan.
+You will also get an adequate fresh air supply which improves your health and those around you.
 The rooms will also be dehumidified when you let your AC fan run throughout.

 Read Also: How Many Hours Should AC Run Per Day?